p3l6/bag-notation/README.md

 All barlines are `|` or `||` or `:|` or `|:`.
 Beginning and end of parts should use the double barline.

+whitespace is required between final cluster and barline, or a cluster and a field paren.

 ## not rules, but suggestions

 Notes should be clustered by beat.